playpauseandstop/Flask-Dropbox/README.rst

 Flask-Dropbox
 =============

-Add support of Dropbox API to the Flask application.
+Add support of Dropbox API to the Flask applications.

 Requirements
 ============